Baikal–Amur Mainline: Crisis

 Beginning in the mid-1980s, the BAM project attracted increasing criticism for having been poorly planned.
 Infrastructure and basic services like running water were often not in place when workers arrived.
 At least 60 boomtowns developed along the route, but today many of these places are deserted ghost towns and unemployment in the area is high.
 The building of the BAM has also been criticised for its complete lack of environmental protection.

 When the Soviet Union was dissolved, numerous mining and industrial projects in the region were cancelled and the BAM was greatly underutilized until the late 1990s, running at a large operational deficit.

-In 1996, the BAM as a single operational body was dissolved, with the western section from Tayshet to Khani becoming the East Siberian Railway, the rest transferred to the management of the Far Eastern Railway.
+In 1996, the BAM as a single operational body was dissolved, with the western section from Tayshet to Khani becoming the East Siberian Railway and the rest transferred to the management of the Far Eastern Railway.

+During the Russo-Ukrainian War, on November 30, 2023, an explosion occurred in the Severomuysky Tunnel.
+A second explosion happened soon thereafter on the bypass used as backup for the tunnel.
+The Security Service of Ukraine claimed responsibility for the explosions.